mathewgomas-alfred/mathewgomas.io/general_concepts/colors/linear_and_gamma.rst

 And this is why color mixtures are lighter and softer in linear space.
 Linear space is more physically correct, but sRGB is more efficient in terms of space, so hence why many images have an sRGB TRC encoded into them.
 In case this still doesn't make sense: *sRGB gives largely* **darker** *values than linear space for the same coordinates*.

-So different TRCs give different mixes between colors, in the following example, every set of gradients is in order a mix using linear TRC, a mix using sRGB TRC and a mix using LAB L* TRC.
+So different TRCs give different mixes between colors, in the following example, every set of gradients is in order a mix using linear TRC, a mix using sRGB TRC and a mix using Lab L* TRC.

 .. image:: /images/color_category/3trcsresult.png